softchoice-corp/DevOpsBootcamp/docs/faq.md

 - Azure Active Directory Global Administrator: https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles
 - Subscription Owner, also called Access Control or IAM, or Role Based Access Control (RBAC): https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal

+## When I try to push my code I get a permission error

-## Make sure you're not trying to modify the softchoice-corp repo
+Make sure you're not trying to modify the softchoice-corp repo

 In lab 1 you will create a new `MyDevOpsBootcamp` repo in your account by using the softchoice-corp template.
 You need to make sure that when you push the code you changed during the lab that you are executing the commits in your local repo otherwise you will receive a permission error.
 Remember, you do not have permission to make changes to the template itself (github.com/softchoice-corp/MyDevOpsBootcamp) only the repos you create in your account.